[Updated December 2020]

-Packing a suitcase can be overwhelming, especially if you’re going on a long overseas trip.
+Packing a suitcase can be overwhelming, especially if you’re going on a long trip.
 We’re here to help!
 We’ve compiled a travel checklist of what to pack when travelling and tips on how to pack a suitcase.
 Take the stress out of packing for your exciting holiday with these handy tips:

 1. Start with a checklist